stephenverderame/cpp_book/src/templates/concepts.md

 inline constexpr auto is_bool2_v = std::is_same_v<T, bool>;
 ```

-There's a bunch more of them that can be found [here](https://en.cppreference.com/w/cpp/header/type_traits).
+There's a bunch more type traits in the STL that can be found [here](https://en.cppreference.com/w/cpp/header/type_traits).
 Now that we have these traits, the most basic approach to enforcing adherence of template parameters to a concept is with `static_cast`.

 ```C++